 In 1985 Edscha gets an order placed by BMW to manufacture the convertible top for the 3 Series.
 One year later that leads to the establishment of the convertible-roof systems division in Hengersberg.
 Edscha builds 30 convertible tops a day there at first, later it is up to 200 per day.
 By 1991 Edscha has produced a total of 100,000 convertible-top systems for various car models; in 2004 Edscha delivers its millionth convertible top.
 Since 2010 that division has no longer been part of Edscha.

 Edscha gains a foothold in China

 Since 1975 Edscha has started to follow its customers wherever they are active and has been increasingly expanding abroad.
 New plants are established in South Africa and Brazil, followed by new locations in Italy, Spain, France and Canada.
-In 1994 Edscha ventures into China and becomes one of the pioneers of the German automotive industry in the Middle Kingdom.
-Edscha currently has 23 sites in 15 countries.
+In 1994 Edscha ventures into China and becomes one of the pioneers of the German automotive industry in China.
+Edscha currently has 25 sites in 16 countries.

 IPO in 1999

 A management buy-out of Edscha Group takes place in the spring of 1997.
 Just a few months later the Edscha management announces to the press that it intends to float Edscha on the stock exchange within the next years.
 Time has come on March 31st, 1999: Edscha shares are listed on the Official Trading of the Frankfurt Stock Exchange for the first time.

 Return to the family